-Cargotecture is a recently rising trend in housing.
+The Cargotecture Style Sustainable Build is a growing trend in housing.
 Essentially, this clever name denotes a home that is built using a refurbished shipping container.
 This may seem a little odd but there are so many reasons why this is a viable option for anyone looking to build a stylish, sustainable and minimalistic dwelling place.

-Building a cargotecture style home can be an amazing way to try something new and interesting while also keeping a focus on sustainability.
+Building a Cargotecture Style Sustainable Build home can be an amazing way to try something new and interesting while also keeping a focus on sustainability.
 If you find yourself starting to plan the journey that will be creating a home like this, then here are some sustainable things to consider before starting the process.

 Use Sustainable Power